“Oh my! You’ve got such a sexy voice!”

 Where to Get Training for Voice Acting?

-I’ve heard there are some great institutes where you can get voice-over training.
+I’ve heard there are some reputable institutes where you can get voice-over training.

 A word of caution: Research before you pay the fee.